 This bread is reminiscent of focaccia bread.
-It’s chewy and kind of like a thick pizza dough.
+It’s chewy and kind of like thick pizza dough.
+It is so good, that I have converted olive haters into olive lovers!
+I recently tried adding mozzarella to it and it was a great addition.
 Next time, I might try substituting olives with roasted peppers, tomatoes, eggplant, and garlic!

 No-Knead Olive Skillet Bread

 - 2 cup water Luke warm

 - 1 ½ tsp salt I used pink himalayan.

 - 1 ¼ cup pitted, sliced olives Sliced brined olives.
 Look for mixed olives in the deli area at the supermarket, like this Italian olive mix, or combine several olive varieties like Kalamata, or Manzanilla Pimiento stuffed olives.

 - ½ tbsp Lawry’s coarse ground garlic powder with parsley Make it a hefty 1/2 tablespoon.